parkjan4/RobustConfidenceBands/README.md

 For `main_ErlangR.py`, the current version assumes that pre-computed confidence bands (e.g., `LBr_300_5` and `UBr_300_5`) exist within the same working directory.
 There is an option to re-solve for the confidence bands.

-If you are only interested in the robust optimization approach, please see `optimization_functions.py`.
+If you are interested in the robust optimization approach, please see functions within `optimization_functions.py`.

 ## Other files
 - `VAR_functions.py`: contains functions for generating sample paths from a vector autoregressive (VAR) model.
 Model parameters are extracted from [Schuussler and Trede (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0165176516302178).